Veridise/stellar-auth-macro/README.md

 ## Contributing

 Open a small PR with a focused change and a matching test.
-Run formatting and lints locally:
+Run formatting locally:

 ```bash
 cargo fmt --all
 cargo clippy --all-targets --all-features -- -D warnings
 ```

-If you change instrumentation logic, include:
+If you change the macro instrumentation logic, include:

 * a positive test showing the injected guard runs
 * a negative test proving a missing attribute is caught
-* A PR description to illustrate the transformation
+* A PR description to illustrate the motivation and transformation

 Please keep the macro behavior predictable and the error messages short and actionable.

 ## TODOS

-The following improvements to the macro are in the pipeline.
+The following improvements/additions to the macro are in the pipeline.

+* Add detailed in-line comments outlining the macro internal logic
 * Integrate with Open Zeppelin's access control or role-based access control for the predicate
+* Add support for role based predicates and predicates with different shapes